-¶ 30 In the present case, defendant contends his pro se allegation of ineffective assistance was "an allegation that his attorney was unfamiliar with the details of the case and failed to cross-examine witnesses on those details," thus demonstrating possible neglect of defendant's case.
+¶ 31 In the present case, defendant contends his pro se allegation of ineffective assistance was "an allegation that his attorney was unfamiliar with the details of the case and failed to cross-examine witnesses on those details," thus demonstrating possible neglect of defendant's case.
 This argument is belied by the record.
 Although defendant initially seemed to allege that defense counsel had been unfamiliar with defendant's case, he clarified his allegation by stating he had "asked [defense counsel] to use certain things that were in the discovery that he never used and he never questioned the witnesses about."
-Thus, defendant did not assert counsel was uninformed but, rather, that he was unhappy with defense counsel's choice not to use certain evidence or to ask witnesses certain questions after being prompted to do so by defendant.
+Thus, defendant did not assert counsel was uninformed but, rather, that he was unhappy with defense counsel's choice not to use certain evidence or to ask witnesses certain questions.
 Although defendant may not have agreed with defense counsel's decisions regarding what evidence to present and what questions to ask certain witnesses, they were nonetheless defense counsel's decisions to make as a matter of trial strategy and, under these circumstances, his decisions do not support a claim of ineffective assistance of counsel.
 See People v.
 Reid, 179 Ill.
 2d 297, 310, 688 N.E.2d 1156, 1162 (1997) ("Decisions concerning which witnesses to call at trial and what evidence to present on defendant's behalf ultimately rest with trial counsel.
 [Citation.]
-As matters of trial strategy, such decision are generally immune from claims of ineffective assistance of counsel did not demonstrate possible neglect of defendant's case, and we find the trial court's Krankel inquiry was sufficient.
+As matters of trial strategy, such decisions are generally immune from claims of ineffective assistance of counsel.").
+Accordingly, defendant's pro se allegation of ineffective assistance of counsel did not demonstrate possible neglect of defendant's case, and we find the trial court's Krankel inquiry was sufficient.

-¶ 31 C. Restitution Payment
+¶ 32 C. Restitution Payment